hypirion/clj-conduit/README.md

 ```

 Note that we have to wrap the `(yield (f (await)))` part in a while true-loop to
-avoid reading a single value.
-If it was implemented as follows, it would only
+avoid reading just a single value.
+If it was implemented as follows, it would
-read (at most) a single value and send it down:
+only read (at most) a single value and send it down:

 ```clj
 (defn mapping1 [f]